 Like banks, credit unions are full-service financial institutions managed by a paid professional staff, are federally insured and are regulated by state and federal agencies.
 However, that's where the similarities end and the credit union difference begins.

-Unlike banks, credit unions are guided and governed by an unpaid board of directors composed of members that volunteer their time and talents.
-The result is a board of directors that makes sure everything the credit union does is in the best interest of our full membership, not just a few with more influence or a higher degree of ownership.
+Board of Directors and Committees.
+Unlike banks, credit unions are guided and governed by an unpaid Board of Directors and committees composed of members that volunteer their time and talents.
+The result is a Board that makes sure everything the credit union does is in the best interest of our full membership, not just a few with more influence or a higher degree of ownership.

 Your funds are federally insured up to $250,000.